 Allows the app to read and query your audit log activities, without a signed-in user (AuditLog.Read.All) | Application | Allows the BindTuning App to read and query your audit log activities, on behalf of the signed-in user. |

-Read and write items in all site collections (Sites.ReadWrite.All) | Application | Allows the BindTuning App to edit or delete documents and list items in all site collections. |
+Read items in all site collections (Sites.Read.All) | Application | Allows the BindTuning App to read list items in all site collections. |

 Get a list of all teams (Team.ReadBasic.All) | Application | Allow BindTuning App to read the names and descriptions of teams. |